Is my MRI accurate? Is it Reliable?

 - 18% were too difficult to interpret

-Not shocking, it agrees with other research which said that knee MRI is highly accurate in evaluation of internal derangements (structural damage) of the knee.
-However, a variety of potential pitfalls in interpretation of abnormalities related to the knee have been identified, particularly in evaluation of the meniscus, ligaments, and articular cartilage.”
+Not shocking, it agrees with early research published in 2014 (8) from Mount Sinai Hospital and Women’s College Hospital researchers who say while knee MRI is highly accurate in the evaluation of internal derangements (structural damage) of the knee, a variety of potential pitfalls in the interpretation of abnormalities related to the knee have been identified, particularly in the evaluation of the meniscus, ligaments, and articular cartilage.”

-In another study ACL damage in degenerated knees was much more difficult to determine than an acute injury and in fact were:
+They found that ACL damage in degenerated knees was much more difficult to determine than an acute injury and in fact were:

 - Moderately successful in GRADE 1 damage – intact ligament;